How will buying a new car affect your mortgage application?

 Do you have to completely freeze your finances?

 Mortgage professionals often advise that you stay away from anything that affects your debts, income or credit during the weeks or even months you're in escrow.
 But that can be wildly impractical.
-Will buying a new or used car really change your mortgage application that much?Click to see today's rates (Sep 23rd, 2017)
+Will buying a new or used car really change your mortgage application that much?Verify your new rate (Nov 21st, 2017)